Quasinormal modes in kink excitations and kink-antikink interactions: a toy model: Introduction

 In a model of highly interactive kinks where the tails of the kink decay as a power-law it was found that the kink has no vibrational mode, but has a quasinormal state \cite{gomes2012highly}.
-In a recent work, it was shown for a modified $\phi^4$ model that when the normal mode of the kink becomes a quasinormal mode the resonance windows are suppressed \cite{dorey2018resonant}.
-In the present paper, we are also interested in investigating how isolated kink excitations and also collisions of a kink and an antikink are affected as the normal mode turns gradually into a quasinormal mode, using a toy model.
+In a recent work, it was shown for a modified $\phi^4$ model that when the normal mode of the kink becomes a quasinormal mode (QNM) the resonance windows are suppressed \cite{dorey2018resonant}.
+In the present paper, we are also interested in investigating how isolated kink excitations and also collisions of a kink and an antikink are affected as the normal mode turns gradually into a QNM, using a toy model.
 For this to happen we look at the small fluctuations around the kink solutions and the corresponding Schr\"{o}dinger-like stability equations.
-We approximate the linear stability potential with a potential well allowing for normal modes and also a potential well with two barriers where the normal mode of the former turns into a quasinormal mode with energy leak.
+We approximate the linear stability potential with a potential well allowing for normal modes and also a potential well with two barriers where the normal mode of the former turns into a QNM with energy leak.
 This gives us the opportunity to use quantum mechanical analytical techniques to find the normal modes of the system.
-Besides that, with this approximation we can study qualitatively a large class of models with similar linear stability potentials in the context of kink excitations and kink-antikink collisions considering quasinormal modes.
+Besides that, with this approximation we can study qualitatively a large class of models with similar linear stability potentials in the context of kink excitations and kink-antikink collisions considering QNMs.
 To have the stability potentials with desired shapes, we design two models with potential terms quadratic in the scalar field $\phi$, piecewise defined, with two minima.
-The potentials are constructed the way that they have kink solutions and the small fluctuations around these kinks have the aforementioned shapes in the stability potential, leading to normal modes and quasinormal modes as we planned.
-Interestingly, although being artificially designed, the kink itself and kink-antikink collisions have the expected features of the known solitons like kink of $\phi^4$ theory.
+The potentials are constructed the way that they have kink solutions and the small fluctuations around these kinks have the aforementioned shapes in the stability potential, leading to normal modes and QNMs as we planned.
+In a completely different context, similar approach has been adopted in \cite{bordag2003spontaneous}, where the authors start with reflectionless linearized stability potentials and find their corresponding kink solutions and potentials.

+Interestingly, although being artificially designed, the kink itself and kink-antikink collisions in our model have the expected features of the known solitons like kink of $\phi^4$ theory.
 We show that, in the model with the barriers, due to the energy leak, the fractal resonance windows are suppressed.
 Besides that, the critical velocity increases as a normal mode turns into a quasinormal one, matching the result in \cite{dorey2018resonant}.